bookshelfdave/etp/README.md

 // at the moment, whitespace and comments between terms aren't retained ETPTuple tuple = (ETPTuple)ETP.parse("{mylist, [1,2,3,4], \n" +
                                       "my_string, \"Hello world\"}");
+// All ETP objects subclass ETPTerm
+// you can use "instanceof" to see what the result of the parse is

 ETPAtom atom = (ETPAtom)tuple.getValue(0);
 System.out.println("Atom = " + atom);